vahidalvandi/v2ray-docker-compose/README.md

 In this solution, you need these two servers:

 * Upstream Server: A server that has access to the free Internet.
-* Relay Server: A server that is available to clients and has access to the upstream server.
+* Relay Server: A server with access to the upstream server and available to clients.

 ```
 (Client) <-> [ Relay Server ] <-> [ Upstream Server ] <-> (Internet)